Core Web Vitals for Framer Website Performance

 • Field Data: Real-world performance metrics from actual users (if available).

 Pay special attention to LCP, FID, and CLS scores, as these determine your Core Web Vitals rating.
-If your LCP is over 2.5 seconds or CLS exceeds 0.1, it’s time to optimise.
+If your LCP is over 2.5 seconds or CLS exceeds 0.1, it’s time to optimize.

 Did you know?
 Websites on Google’s first page typically load in just 1.65 seconds.
 If your site is significantly slower, you may struggle to rank well in search results.